-Really dirty.
-I used the shop vac to clean it up and after distressing I cleaned it all over with Simple Green.
+The piece was really really dirty.
+I used the shop vac to take off as much of the crud as I could then cleaned it all over with Simple Green.

 If you noticed in the before picture, the knobs were pink and there was one missing.
-I found two matching replacement knobs for the top drawer and I spray painted all of them with Rust-Oleum automobile primer.
-Hey, that’s what I grabbed, don’t know where the automobile primer came from.
-Then after the primer dried I spray painted the knobs red!
+I found two matching replacement knobs for the top drawer.
+The only spray primer I had on the shelf was Rust-Oleum automobile primer.
+I have no idea where the automobile primer came from.
+Anyway, I sprayed all of the knobs with the primer.
+Then after the primer dried I spray painted the knobs with this pretty gloss red!